Oghma-Infinium/modlists/README.md

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/Vagabond%20Nexus%20Header%202.png)

-Vagabond is a Skyrim modlist for Anniversary Edition with focus on visuals, modernized combat, and Legacy of the Dragonborn.
-In addition, Enairim suite is chosen for most gameplay overhauls, including Vokriinator Black for perks.
-Wide array of monster, weapon, armor and location overhauls are included to make the world more diverse.
+Vagabond is a Skyrim modlist for Anniversary Edition with a focus on visuals, modern combat, and Legacy of the Dragonborn.
+Enairim suite is chosen for most gameplay overhauls, including Vokriinator Black for perks.
+A wide array of monster, weapon, armor, spell and location overhauls are included to make the world more diverse.
+This list also has full seasons support, including unfreezing of snowy areas during summer.